pantheon-systems/documentation/source/docs/articles/sites/installing-redis-on-wordpress.md

      3) "pantheon-rediscache_bootstrap:bootstrap_modules"
      4) "pantheon-rediscache_menu:menu_item:b38e608d4f709b7c1fcb6ac5f6dd2ab72a9a034"

 If Redis is configured properly, it should output appropriate keys.
-If it returns nothing (empty), proceed to the troubleshooting section below.
+If nothing is returned, proceed to the troubleshooting section below.

 To check if a specific key exists, you can pass the exists command.
 For example: